Signed in as:

 Pulitzer Prize finalist Dorianne Laux’s most recent collection is Only As The Day Is Long: New and Selected, W.W.
 Norton.
 She is also author of The Book of Men, winner of the Paterson Poetry Prize and Facts about the Moon, winner of the Oregon Book Award.
 Two new books are forthcoming in 2024: Finger Exercises for Poets, and a volume of poems, Life on Earth, both from W.W.
 Norton.
 Laux is founding faculty at Pacific University and a Chancellor of the Academy of American Poets.

 Tyree Daye is a poet from Youngsville, North Carolina.
-He is the author of two poetry collections River Hymns 2017 APR/Honickman First Book Prize winner and Cardinal forthcoming from Copper Canyon Press 2020.
+He is the author of three poetry collections including River Hymns 2017 APR/Honickman First Book Prize winner and Cardinal forthcoming from Copper Canyon Press 2020.
 Daye is a 2017 Ruth Lilly Finalist and Cave Canem fellow.
 Daye was awarded a 2019 Whiting Writers Award.

 Landon Houle's novel, Living Things, won the Red Hen Fiction Prize judged by Charles Yu.
 Landon holds a Ph.D. in English from Texas Tech University.
 She is editor-in-chief of Raleigh Review and an associate professor of English and creative writing at Francis Marion University in Florence, SC.